Chicago City Council

 The Chicago City Council is the legislative branch of the government of the city of Chicago in Illinois.
 It consists of 50 alderpersons elected from 50 wards to serve four-year terms.
 The council is called into session regularly, usually monthly, to consider ordinances, orders, and resolutions whose subject matter includes code changes, utilities, taxes, and many other issues.
 The Chicago City Council Chambers are located in Chicago City Hall, as are the downtown offices of the individual alderpersons and staff.

 The presiding officer of the council is the mayor of Chicago, who is usually non-voting, except in rare cases, such as to break a tie.
 The secretary is the city clerk of Chicago.
 Both positions are city-wide elected offices.
 In the absence of the mayor, an alderperson is elected to the position of President Pro Tempore serves as the presiding officer.

 Originally established as the Common Council in 1837, it was renamed City Council in 1876.
 The Council assumed its modern form of 50 wards electing one alderperson each in 1923.

 Composition

 The most recent city council election was the 2023 Chicago aldermanic elections.
-The current term began on May 15, 2023.
+The sitting term began on May 15, 2023.

 Alderperson elections are officially nonpartisan; party affiliations below are informational only.
 Council members also self-organize into caucuses, or blocs that address particular issues.
 Active caucuses include the Black Caucus, Democratic Socialist Caucus, Latino Caucus, LGBT Caucus, and Progressive Reform Caucus.